-- Motor vehicle leases with Fleet SA, a division of the South Australian Government Financing Authority (SAFA).
+- Lease for the Kidman Park office ending in later 2024.
+The Lease is peppercorn for the initial period, then lease payments are paid monthly for the extended term. - Motor vehicle leases with Fleet SA, a division of the South Australian Government Financing Authority (SAFA).
 Motor vehicle leases are non-cancellable, with rental payments monthly in arrears.
 Motor vehicle lease terms can range from 3 years (60,000km) up to 5 years (100,000km).
-No contingent rental provisions exist within the lease agreements and no options exist to renew the leases at the end of their term. - Two prepaid leases for rowing-related storage and other spaces.
-These end in mid-2024 and January 2031. - Two new leases for rowing-related storage and other spaces commencing in 2023.
-Lease payments are paid annually, with the lease ending in early-2028. - A lease for office space and gymnasium access.
-Lease payments are paid annually, with the lease ending in mid-2024. - A lease for strength and conditioning equipment.
+No contingent rental provisions exist within the lease agreements and no options exist to renew the leases at the end of their term. - A prepaid lease for rowing-related storage and other spaces.
+This end in January 2031. - Two leases for rowing-related storage and other spaces.
+Lease payments are paid annually, with the leases ending in early-2028. - A lease for office space and gymnasium access.
+Lease payments are paid annually, with the lease ending in mid-2025. - A lease for strength and conditioning equipment.
 Lease payments are paid annually, with the lease ending in March 2025.